Club Chalamet: Social media career

+Her reactions and criticism inspired an Internet meme of how she would react to developments of Jenner and Chalamet's relationship and his personal life, which was referenced by the American actress Rachel Zegler in May 2025.
 Following Vanity Fair posting an image of Chalamet and Jenner together and captioning it "Club Chalamet, our heart goes out to you", Cromer responded, saying "Hey, @VanityFair, I'm fine, I'm always here for Timothée.
-Always!".
-Her reactions and criticism inspired an internet meme of how she would react to developments of their relationship, which was referenced by the American actress Rachel Zegler in May 2025.
+Always!"

-Cromer is credited for popularising the Timothée Chalamet look-alike contest of 2024.
+Cromer is credited with popularizing the Timothée Chalamet look-alike contest of 2024.
 She incorrectly predicted that Chalamet would not attend due to security concerns and conflicting work schedules.
 Chalamet made an appearance at Washington Square Park and took pictures with several contestants.
 She took a brief hiatus from April to May 2025.
 Cromer advocates against ageism in Hollywood.
-She believes that major award bodies refuse to award men under 30 because of their youth, and has criticized an anonymous SAG-AFTRA voter for voting against Chalamet due to him having "time".
+She believes that major award bodies refuse to award men under 30 because of their youth, and has criticized SAG-AFTRA voters for voting against Chalamet due to his age.

+In December 2025, Cromer was the subject of a profile by The Wall Street Journal.
+On January 20, 2026, Cromer created an Instagram fan account for Heated Rivalrys Connor Storrie, called "Storrie Times".
+The account was mass reported, and was suspended less than 24 hours later; Cromer claimed issues related to the verification of her identity led to the suspension.
+She later started a tumblr for Storrie called "Storrie Glorrie".

+Following Chalamet's loss of Best Actor at the 98th Academy Awards, Yola Mzizi for The New York Times noted that Cromer's support of the actor "appeared to waver".
+In a personal essay following the ceremony, she said that wanted a break from covering Chalamet's Oscar campaign, adding that her efforts had not felt personally fulfilling.
+She has since focused on a fan account for Storrie.

+In June 2026, Cromer allegedly got in a fight with another fan of Storrie's outside a hotel Storrie was staying in.
+Cromer claimed to be assaulted without provocation, while the fan claimed she "raced toward [Storrie]", following which they confronted Cromer, and an altercation ensued.

 Reception

 Ruchira Sharma for Grazia described her as "Timothée Chalamet's most well-known stan", while Constance Grady for Vox called her "the internet's most prominent Chalamet fan".
-Olivia De Zilva for The Guardian referred to Cromer as an "integral part" of stan twitter, highlighting her intense loyalty and dedication to Chalamet as an uncommon phenomenon.
-Hershal Pandya for Vulture has referred to Chalamet as "the Club Chalamet muse".
+Olivia De Zilva for The Guardian referred to Cromer as an "integral part" of Stan Twitter, highlighting her intense loyalty and dedication to Chalamet as an uncommon phenomenon.
 Fran Hoepfner for Vulture criticized the "tame" speculation the account made.

-Personal life

-Cromer is based in Los Angeles, California.
-She works in healthcare and is a part of Generation X. She lost her house in Altadena from the Eaton Fire in January 2025.
+Ashley Wong for The Wall Street Journal said Cromer was "probably the most famous of Chalamet's fans".
+Following The Wall Street Journals interview with Cromer, Ellie Muir for The Independent referred to her as a "micro-celebrity".
+Muir also described the online mockery of Cromer as possibly being rooted in ageism and misogynoir.
+Paper listed Club Chalamet's profile interview with The Wall Street Journal on their 2025 ranking of internet moments.